afrin-afia/adversarial-robustness-toolbox/README.md

 ## Manual Installation
 For manual installation process follow the guide provided in the [`ART git repository`](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/Get-Started#setup).
 While reproducing the experiments using manual setup, kindly follow the instructions provided in the corresponding `README` files.

-Instructions to manually replicate the experiments on image data are available here.
+* Instructions to manually replicate the experiments on image dataset are available here.

-Instructions to manually replicate the experiments on text data are available here.
+* Instructions to manually replicate the experiments on text dataset are available here.

-Instructions to manually replicate the experiments on audio data are available here.
+* Instructions to manually replicate the experiments on audio dataset are available here.

 ## Experimental Results